How Much Can I Expect to Receive From Social Security During Retirement?

 If a worker elects to start receiving benefits at age 62 (before the full retirement age) there is a percentage reduction.
 The full retirement age, which had been 65, is being gradually increased to 67 over the next several years.
 The amount of the reduction for early retirement benefits is currently about 25% and increasing to 30 over several years.

 If a worker that had contributed the maximum amount over the years retires at age 62 in 2021, his full retirement age would have been 66 and his benefit will be reduced by about 25%.
 His monthly retirement benefit will be about $2,446.

 Social Security retirement benefits are adjusted annually for inflation.
 The 2020 increase was 1.6%, and 1.3% in 2021.

-The Social Security System sends annual reports that show earnings, contributions and estimated benefit levels.
+The Social Security System sends annual reports that show earnings, contributions, and estimated benefit levels.
 When you receive your report, review it for accuracy.
-If there are errors, contact Social Security immediately to get it corrected.
+If there are errors, contact Social Security immediately to get them corrected.

 For most people, Social Security benefits will provide only a portion of the income they need to have a comfortable retirement lifestyle.
 While it is logical to assume that Social Security benefits will continue to be a part of most retirees’ income, it is prudent to build additional funds to make sure your retirement is financially secure.